libretro/RetroArch/docs/hub75.md

 ## Build on Raspberry Pi

-Initialize submodules, enable the driver, and build RetroArch:
+Enable the driver and build RetroArch:

 ```sh
 ./configure --enable-hub75